kugaevsky/mousetrap-rails/README.md

 = link_to 'About', about_path, data: { keybinding: '["a", "c"]' }   # Press 'a' or 'c' to navigate to about
 ```

-You can jump to input
+You can jump to an input

 ```haml
 = text_field_tag 'Username', nil, data: { keybinding: 'u' }     # Press 'u' to focus username input field